 BY JONATHAN DREW

-The 31-year-old soldier from Hailey, Idaho, was brought home by President Barack Obama in 2014 in a swap for five Taliban prisoners at Guantanamo Bay.
+The 31-year-old soldier from Hailey, Idaho, has said he was caged by his captors, kept in darkness and beaten.
+He said he tried to escape more than a dozen times before President Barack Obama brought him home in 2014 in a swap for five Taliban prisoners at Guantanamo Bay.

 Follow Drew at www.twitter.com/jonldrew

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.